dimuls/bandcamp-download/README.md

 go install github.com/dimuls/bandcamp-download
 ```

-Or you can download binary it from [releases page](https://github.com/dimuls/bandcamp-download/releases) and put it to your PATH.
+Or you can download binary from [releases page](https://github.com/dimuls/bandcamp-download/releases) and put it to your PATH.

 ## How to use?